Black Bird Bookstore & Cafe

 The West Coast’s largest modern art museum spans seven floors of painting, sculpture, photography, and architecture.
 Free first-floor gallery, no ticket needed.

-Everything you need to know about visiting Alcatraz: booking tickets (do it early), what to expect from the audio tour, and tips for making the most of your trip to The Rock.
+How to visit Alcatraz: booking tickets (do it early), what to expect from the audio tour, and tips for making the most of your trip to The Rock.

 Thursday afternoons bring a farmers market to the heart of the Mission.
 3pm to 7pm, March through November, at Bartlett and 22nd.